mspnp/aks-baseline/04-networking.md

-# Deploy the Hub-Spoke Network
+# Deploy the Hub-Spoke Network Topology

 The prerequisites for the [AKS secure baseline cluster](./) are now completed with [Azure AD group and user work](./03-aad.md) performed in the prior steps.
-Now we will start with our first Azure resource deployment, the network primitives.
+Now we will start with our first Azure resource deployment, the network resources.

 ## Steps